-Nonetheless, while I spiraled down the rabbit hole of depressive writer’s block day after day, I continued to attended the BLM protests with my wife, a newish friend, and his boyfriend on the weekends, as previously stated.
-(I’ll refer to them as C2) The four of us surrounded by other Queers and like minded people at the rallies helped lift me up from the undercurrents of my depression.
-Additionally, we started hanging out with C2 in the evenings after the rallies, which further and significantly lifted my disposition.
+Nonetheless, while I spiraled down the rabbit hole of depressive writer’s block day after day, I continued to attended the BLM protests with my wife along with a newish friend and his Plus One on the weekends, as previously stated.
+The four of us surrounded by other Queers and like minded people at the rallies helped lift me up from the undercurrents of my depression.
+Additionally, we started hanging out with the guys in the evenings after the rallies, which further and significantly lifted my disposition.
 We’d cool off from a sun scorched march with a cold cocktail, enjoy a few nibbles, and watch the dogs happily zoom around the living room in slobbering circles.
 Watching the pups play together was a delightful, much needed oasis from all the chaos around us, and it was my impression the feeling was mutual.
-So, when C2 PM’d me asking for a forth play date with Dixon on a Friday evening I, of course, responded to each of them, for good measure, “definitely yes!” the following morning.
+So, when I was PM’d asking for a forth play date with Dixon on a Friday evening I, of course, responded to each of them, for good measure, “definitely yes!” the following morning.
 I also asked if they were going to the rally later that day, and then, without explanation, they totally ghosted me.
 I anticipated their response to us confirming availability all weekend and was slow to accept I was never going to receive one back.
-In fact, I haven’t heard a peep from either of them since.
+(In fact, it would be more than a month before I heard a peeps worth of an explanation.)
 Naturally, I was just heartbroken with disappointment for Dixon.
 We’d absolutely relished seeing his puppy self so joyful and playing with all his little heart, and after the third weekend in a row I had let my guard down, as it felt safe to start looking forward to the pups play time together.
-Both of us also felt sad about the obvious yet completely confusing loss of camaraderie we had only just begun to build with C2.
+Both of us also felt sad about the obvious yet completely confusing loss of camaraderie we had only just begun to build with the guys.
 It’s just incredibly disheartening, and, frankly, makes me feel rather salty when someone reaches out to me and then disappears without a word.
 Not to mention, we were worried and concerned about their well being at first.
 Why did they just basically leave me on read?
 Did they have an emergency?
 Was someone diagnosed with Covid?
 Did they break up?
 Is the pup ok?
 A couple days later I did see my friend out and about in the community so from that I knew he wasn’t hurt or sick.
 Otherwise, they and the play dates were ripped from our lives without warning or explanation.
 They weren’t at the last rally we attended either.
 It just really hurts my heart that other gays acted this way towards us.
 So much for all that chosen family crap.
-Honestly, I felt punched in the emotional gut and strong feelings of wariness towards the people I live around rapidly simmered up again, as they aren’t the first to ghost me without explanation, but I’ll save that story for a different blog post.
+Honestly, I felt punched in the emotional gut and strong feelings of wariness towards the people I live around in this bright red county rapidly simmered up again, as they aren’t the first to ghost me without explanation, but I’ll save that story for a different blog post.

 Subsequently, I finally had more than my fill with petty drama, undermining gossip, and ridiculous cliques and quit Facebook shortly afterwards, which has ultimately made me feel like I’ve gained a small, yet critical amount of control over what and whom I allow in my private life.
 Of course, I realize that all social media has its toxic culture, but Facebook started to feel inundated with it for me.
 Several weeks prior to losing our play dates, I cleared out my FB “Friends” list and had turned off all notifications months ago.
 But, after getting ghosted via Messenger, which, by the way, is exactly how my family was able to torment me back in January, I shut down FB officially.
 At first, I felt more isolated and then realized how ridiculous that is and quickly moved on.
 It seems folx my age and younger made an exodus from the platform a long time ago, and I’ve always spent most my time following Drag Queens, Chefs, Foodies, and Writers on Insta anyway.
 And, yes, I know FB bought out Insta, but it does not have the same toxic, Karen-culture feel FB does now, at least, not yet anyway.
 Furthermore, the toxic culture FB exposed me too was also contributing to my writer’s block.
 It’s difficult to write when receiving the message over and over again that I am not whatever enough to hang out in these cool cliques all around me.
 But, my grandmother visited me in a dream a while back and her message to me was to remember her as she was and to NOT LISTEN.
 So, shutting down FB was my first step in heeding her advice.
 Plus, if I can survive my bigoted family, then I can definitely bounce back from a few cheeky Gen X/Boomers blowing me off without explanation via social media.
 And, if I’m excluded or defamed otherwise, because I speak out against racism and bigotry, because I don’t revel in shit talking every person I know, because I don’t follow the rules of conformity, or because I’m just too ______ or not ______ enough, then so be it.
 To quote Michelle Obama, “It is what it is”, and as my grandmother reminded me, I do not have to listen.